 From curators to educators to gallery attendants, it takes a dedicated team of passionate and hardworking people to continually provide the best art and experiences to our community.
 We welcome your interest in knowing more about MMoCA staff and our board of trustees, as well as exploring positions currently available at the museum.

-Good food is truly an art at Fresco, the museum’s rooftop restaurant.
+Good food is truly an art at Fresco, the museum’s rooftop restaurant, is currently closed.
 Fresco features local, seasonal ingredients and contemporary American cuisine.
 Patrons may choose to dine alongside a glass wall overlooking the museum’s sculpture garden or—during warm months—sit at the garden’s edge and enjoy their meal al fresco.